Riverside Museum: Glasgow Museum of Transport (1964–2010)

-The Museum of Transport was opened in 14 April 1964 by Queen Elizabeth The Queen Mother.
+The Museum of Transport was opened on 14 April 1964 by Queen Elizabeth The Queen Mother.
 Created in the wake of the closure of Glasgow's tramway system in 1962, it was initially located at the former Coplawhill tram depot on Albert Drive in Pollokshields, before moving to the Kelvin Hall in 1988.
 The old building was subsequently converted into the Tramway arts centre.

 The museum was then situated inside the Kelvin Hall opposite the Kelvingrove Art Gallery and Museum in Yorkhill in the west end of Glasgow.
 The Kelvin Hall was built in 1927, and operated as an exhibition centre prior of the opening of the Scottish Exhibition and Conference Centre in 1985, then was converted in 1987 to house the Museum of Transport and the Kelvin Hall International Sports Arena.

 The Kelvin Hall site itself closed in April 2010, with the Museum moving to its third home at the Riverside Museum in June 2011.